Pranav1234567/scRNA-Seq-Pipeline/README.md

 		barcodes_unzipped))
 ```

-Quality Control reports can be produced by uncommenting the following segments of code
+Quality Control reports can be produced by uncommenting the following segments of code in Scripts/preprocessing.sh

 ```
 #echo "------------------------------------"